nrc/portable-interoperable/io-traits/README.md

 }
 ```

 Where a user of read wants optimal performance and cannot know if the reader implements a specialized trait, then it can test by downcasting.
 I demonstrate testing for both traits; most end user code would only test for the trait that maximizes their performance.
-Wrapper traits and the provided methods on `Read` should test for both.

 ```rust
 async fn read_example(reader: &mut impl Read) -> Result<()> {